pradeepsivamessi10/Finalyear_project/README.md

 ## Disclaimer

-This project is for educational purposes only.
+This project is for **educational purposes only**.
 The phishing sites are hosted locally and are not accessible to the public.
-The phishing sites are only for testing the extension and backend server.
-The phishing sites are not intended to be used for malicious purposes.
+These sites exist only for testing the extension and backend server.
+They are not intended for malicious use.

 ## Third Party Resources Used

-- [Evilginx](https://github.com/kgretzky/evilginx2/) for testing phishing sites
+- [Evilginx](https://github.com/kgretzky/evilginx2/) for simulating phishing sites
-- [Chrome Extension CLI](https://github.com/dutiyesh/chrome-extension-cli) to bootstrap the Chrome Extension
+- [Chrome Extension CLI](https://github.com/dutiyesh/chrome-extension-cli) for bootstrapping the Chrome Extension

 ## Third Party Libraries Used